-Reading the literature classics is a delight, and makes me realize how little I know.
-First published in 1952, Charlotte’s Web (E.B.
-White: Charlotte’s Web/ Stuart Little/ Trumpet of the Swan) by E B White (Elwyn Brooks White, July 11, 1899 – October 1, 1985)) – also the author of Stuart Little – is a story about the cycle of life, love, friendship and loyalty.
+Reading the literary classics is a delight, and makes me realize how little I know.
+First published in 1952, Charlotte’s Web by E B White (Elwyn Brooks White, July 11, 1899 – October 1, 1985)) – also the author of Stuart Little – is a story about the cycle of life, love, friendship and loyalty.

 Whenever you name a farm animal, it now has an identity, and makes it very difficult to slaughter.
 The pig responds to Fern’s nurturing, and when it gets bigger and stronger, her dad sells it for $6 to her uncle Homer L. Zuckerman.
 Every day, Fern visits Wilbur at her uncle’s farm, and in no time, gets to know all the barn animals who have now grown to love and trust her.

 Wilbur is lonely at the Zuckerman’s farm, and is starving for love.
 Charlotte A. Cavatica, the spider, befriends Wilbur, and they become great friends.
 The pig is very curious, and Charlotte who is quite intelligent patiently explains things to him.
 Wilbur is fed very well and is growing by leaps and bounds.
 However, he is also quite naïve, not understanding his fate.
 He doesn’t understand and realize that he is being fattened for slaughter.

 When the other animals enlighten Wilbur on his fate, he is quite distraught.
 Charlotte tells him to leave the matter with her, and she will find a solution.
 She weaves a web, and in the centre writes ‘Some Pig’ and everyone believes that there is something special about Wilbur.
 Many travel from afar to view this special pig.